 Children of an older age might benefit from being taught basic information about the brain to help them with understanding how physical injury to the brain results in cognitive problems.
 There are plenty of children’s textbooks that have been written about the brain which might be useful for children of this age.

-This information has been taken from our Supporting children when a parent has had a brain injury booklet.
-You can find out more information by downloading the booklet here.
+This information has been taken from our Supporting children when a parent has had a brain injury booklet, which can be downloaded below.

 Friends of Headway Individual membership Join/Renew